It’s so simple – Electric Vehicles are Cheaper to Run

 - Carrying a charger that can plug into any 10 amp socket is a good backup.

 Do EVs really only use about 20 – 25% of the energy fossil fuel cars use?

 - Yes.
 Electric motors are very, very efficient.
-Think also of how our electricity is delivered, along transmission lines from all parts of the country and from mostly renewable sources and loses only around 10% in transmission losses.
+Think of how our electricity is delivered, transmission lines from all parts of the country and mostly renewable sources, and loses only around 10% in transmission losses.